Housing Disrepair Claims

 Yes, compensation is also awarded for the inconvenience you experienced.
 You do not necessarily have to have suffered a personal injury in order to make a housing disrepair claim.

 How long does the claims process take?

-In most cases, the landlord is required to respond within 20 working days after receiving a ‘Letter of Claim&rsquo.
+In most cases, the housing association or council is required to respond within 20 working days after receiving a ‘Letter of Claim’.
 Once the process has started in this way it can take between 9 and 12 months for compensation to be received by claimants.
 However, every case is different.
 Straightforward claims may be settled sooner.

 Can I make a claim against a private landlord?

 Unfortunately, we do not deal with claims against private landlords.

 Can I make a claim against a housing association or local council?

 Yes, you can make a claim against a housing association or a local council.
 If you rent from a housing association or a local council, you have the same rights as any other tenant.
 This means the authority or organisation is responsible for repairs and must carry them out within a reasonable amount of time.

 What if my housing association or council repaired the problem but to a low standard?

 There are occasions when a housing association or council will claim to have ‘repaired’ a defect, but the repair is of such a low standard that the issue still persists.
 If this has happened to you, then you could still be entitled to get compensation.